John Wells (filmmaker): ER

-Wells became the show runner and head writer for the ongoing series that followed the pilot.
-He was credited as an executive producer for all fifteen seasons of the series and served as the show runner for the first six seasons.
+When the pilot was picked up and the show became a series, Wells served as show runner and head writer.
+He was credited as an executive producer for all 15 seasons of the series and served as the show runner for the first six seasons.
 He hired China Beach writer Lydia Woodward as a supervising producer and writer.
 China Beach director Mimi Leder also became a supervising producer and regular director.
 ER marked the start of Wells longstanding collaboration with producer/director Christopher Chulack and music composer Martin Davich.

 Wells wrote five episodes of the first season and he and the producers were nominated for an Emmy Award for Outstanding Drama Series at the 1995 ceremony for their work on the first season.
 The season was nominated for 23 Emmy Awards and won 8 in total.
 Wells and Michael Crichton won a Producers Guild of America Award at the 1994 ceremony.
 Wells and Crichton also received an honorable mention at the Wise Owl Awards in the Television and Theatrical Film Fiction category.

 Wells remained show runner for the second season in 1995.
 He hired his China Beach colleague Carol Flint as a co-executive producer for the second season.
 Wells wrote four more episodes for the second season and he and the producers won the Emmy Award for Outstanding Drama Series at the 1996 ceremony for their work on the second season.
 Wells was also nominated for a Humanitas Prize (in the 60-minute category) and an Emmy Award for Outstanding Writing for a Drama Series for the episode "The Healers".

 Wells remained the head writer for the third season in 1996 and wrote three episodes.
 Wells and the producers were nominated for the Emmy Award for Outstanding Drama Series at the 1997 ceremony for their work on the third season.
 Wells was again nominated for the Emmy Award for Outstanding Writing for a Drama Series for the episode "Faith".

 He continued in the same capacity for the fourth season in 1997 and wrote two further episodes.
 Wells also made his television directing debut with his screenplay "Carter's Choice".
 Wells and the producers were nominated for the Emmy Award for Outstanding Drama Series at the 1998 ceremony for their work on the fourth season.

 Wells returned as head writer for the fifth season in 1998.
 He wrote both parts of the two-part episode "The Storm" and also directed the first part.
 Wells and the producers were once again nominated for the Emmy Award for Outstanding Drama Series at the 1999 ceremony for their work on the fifth season.
 Wells stood down as show runner after the fifth season but remained an executive producer and major creative force behind the series.
 In the 1999–2000 TV season his company Wells productions launched two new series The West Wing and Third Watch.